tr3ssa/Plotkin-Lab/README.md

 #### Outstanding Tasks
 - Find optimal distance from ground for depth camera
-- Find optimal camera settings (zoom, FOV, etc.) to acquire good single-mouse depth videos
+- Find optimal camera settings (zoom, FOV, etc.) to acquire good depth videos

 # Folders/Files
 MoSeq Info - There should be a folder to hold all of the important MoSeq information
 - Contains project files in a subfolder titled moseq_out, where outputs from the MoSeq program will be collected
 - A moseq_start.bat should exist that will start MoSeq when double-clicked (shortcut on desktop should exist!)

+NOTE: I have not used the MoSeq shortcut yet; only commands in the PowerShell to pull the image(s).
+It may be useful later when optimized.

 OrbbecWrapper - A folder that acts as a home for the tools that we run day-to-day so that paths in scrupts never change; important for acquisition and camera functioning
 - K4AWrapper subfolder containing K4A wrapper, which is a compatibility layer bundled with our OrbbecSDK that makes our camera behave like an Azure Kinect (K4A) device that works with software tools.
 It contains utilities like k4arecorder.exe so that we have the ability to record depth-only videos in Windows without having to install the Azure Kinect SDK (and k4aviewer.exe to view).
 Most of the important K4A information is in the bin folder.